AdavizeTheFirst/Calender-date-picker/README.md

 *Note this uses the procedural pattern for simplicity *OOP pattern will come as an update

-Feel free to contribute (especially to style, year and month picker too), leave comment, open issues if any and star if you love it.
+Feel free to contribute (especially to style, year and month/year picker too), leave comment, open issues if any and star if you love it.